 Disclaimer #1: Please consult CMS.gov before participating in telemedicine as information on telemedicine CPT codes changes regularly.
+This article was updated from it's original publication as The Ultimate Guide to Telemedicine CPT Codes in 2020.

 One of the most frequent questions we get is ‘Does Medicare pay for telemedicine visits?’
 Fortunately for us, the answer is yes!
 As of 3/17/2020, the Centers for Medicare and Medicaid Services have revised both HIPPA requirements and telemedicine reimbursement in the face of the demands posed by the COVID-19 pandemic.